reactioncommerce/reaction/README.md

 #Reaction
 A commerce platform developed with Meteor and following a reactive design pattern.

-Reaction is an open source endeavor of [Ongo Works](http://ongoworks.com).
+Reaction is a project of [Ongo Works](http://ongoworks.com).
 We welcome (and need) contributors, issues, comments!

 ###Core ideas: